buditanrim/buditanrim.github.io/_posts/2022-02-23-tying-shoelaces.md

 When we don't know something in our job, we can't stop.
 We need to keep running.

-When we unsure how to solve the problem, we still have to solve it.
+When we are unsure how to solve the problem, we still have to solve it.

-When we unsure how to achieve the objective, we still have to do the work.
+When we are unsure how to achieve the objective, we still have to do the work.

 At some point, though, you will stop.
 Maybe a pause during your holiday or day off.
 Appreciate these pauses and take that opportunity to reflect.
 More importantly, to learn and improve on the thing that bothers you.